rthuffman/WFGY/ProblemMap/Atlas/atlas-negative-space-report-v1.md

 The correct reading is:

-> The core is frozen.
+> the core is frozen
-> The edge remains patchable.
+> the edge remains patchable

 This is a design strength, not a weakness.

 ---

-## 3. What this document does not say
+## 3. What this document does not say 🚧

 This document does **not** say:

 - the seven-family mother table is unstable
 - the main routing rules have failed
-- the atlas needs to be redesigned from scratch
+- the Atlas needs to be redesigned from scratch
 - the canonical layer should be reopened casually
 - the project is still only in hypothesis mode

 Those conclusions are not supported.

 The purpose of this document is not to reopen the frozen core.

 Its purpose is to protect the frozen core from misuse, premature closure, and rhetorical drift.

 ---

-## 4. What Final Freeze v1 intentionally does not claim
+## 4. What Final Freeze v1 intentionally does not claim 📌

 Atlas Final Freeze v1 is strong, but it is not infinite.